bids-standard/stats-models/specification/reference.rst

 .. currentmodule:: bsmschema.models

-This document defines the valid keys and values in a BIDS Stats Model.
+This section defines the valid keys and values in a BIDS Stats Model.
 A BIDS Stats Model is defined in a `JSON <https://www.json.org/json-en.html>`_ document.

 .. autosummary::
    :toctree: _autosummary
-   :recursive:

    BIDSStatsModel
    Node